Ramachandran Plot : Polypeptide chain conformation

-Secondary structures of a peptide are segments of the peptide that have ordered and repetitive structure, and the repetitive structure is due to a repetitive conformation of the residues and, ultimately, repetitive values of ψ and φ.
+Secondary structures of a peptide are segments of the peptide that have ordered and repetitive structure, and the repetitive structure is due to a repetitive confirmation of the residues and, ultimately, repetitive values of ψ and φ.
 The different secondary structures can be distinguished by their range of ψ and φ values with the values of different secondary structures mapping to different regions of the Ramachandran plot.
 Two common examples of secondary structure are illustrated below.

 The scene on the right shows the axis of the α-helix rotating in the y-plane.
 When viewing the helix on end, observe the open center of the helix.
 Planes are drawn on some of the peptide bonds to emphasize that in an α-helix the planar peptide bonds rotate about the axis of the helix.

 The Ramachandran plot of this peptide has points clustered about the values of ψ= -47o and φ= -57o which are the average values for α-helices.

 Adding the values of two other helical segments demonstrates that data from all three appear in one large cluster and that the helical segments cannot be distinguished by the differences in their ψ and φ values.

 Display a two segment twisted β-sheets.
 Draw planes of the peptide bonds.
 Most β-sheets in globular proteins are twisted sheets which do not have even parallel pleads.